-1. Press the 'PVR' button on screen in the toe area and a pop-up visual guide will appear.
+1. Press the Waveform Field on screen in the toe area and a pop-up visual guide will appear.
 This pop-up guides you to correctly inflate the cuff for waveform acquisition.
 Inflate the cuff to roughly 80mmHg and deflate to roughly 65mmHg.
-You may take a proper waveform as long as you can see the end of the visual guide bar, as shown above (i.e. pressure is between 55-75mmHg and the visual guide bar is neither completely empty nor completely full)
+You may take a proper waveform while the visual guide is green, as shown above (i.e. pressure is between 55-75mmHg and the visual guide bar is neither completely empty nor completely full).
+Press 'Get Waveform' Button and 5 seconds of PVR waveform will be captured.